drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 ### Capstone Project: How COVID-19 impacted U.S Automotive Accidents?

-A Automotive Telematics startup, Global Telematics, has grown their traffic data and want to move their processes and data onto the cloud.
+A Automotive Telematics startup, Global Telematics, has grown their traffic data and want to move their processes and data onto the cloud. </br>
 Their data resides in S3, in a directory of CSV files representing daily automotive accidents in U.S, as well as a directory with daily U.S COVID-19 data at county level.

-As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their Analytics team to continue finding insights.
+As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their Analytics team to continue finding insights. </br>
-This time, the Analytics Team wants to ingest COVID-19 data to understand how the lockdown in U.S impacted automotive accidents.
+Due to a pandemic that started in January 2020, the Analytics Team wants to ingest COVID-19 data to understand how the lockdown in U.S impacted automotive accidents.

 ### Project Structure
 ```